jorkufrbg/Reactive-Proverbs/README.md

 By using the useEffect hook, we trigger the `sendRequest` function when the component renders.

-Depending on the requests `status` we can render different states or elements eg. Loading spinner, an error message and ultimately the `QuoteList`.
+Depending on the requests `status` we can render different states or elements eg. loading spinner, an error message and ultimately the `QuoteList`.

 ```
 import { useEffect } from 'react'